UdashFramework/udash.g8/src/main/g8/backend/README.md

 * `beans.conf` - the main configuration file which contains web server bean definition.
 * `services.conf` - definition of services beans.

-As you can see in the `Launcher` object, it loads configuration from `beans.conf` and starts `ApplicationServer`.
+As you can see, the `Launcher` object loads configuration from `beans.conf` and starts `ApplicationServer`.
 The `ApplicationServer` class creates two servlets: the first serves static files like compiled JS or CSS sources, the second is responsible for handling WebSocket connections from the client applications.
-The aforementioned servlets are registered in a [Jetty](https://www.eclipse.org/jetty/) server.
+The aforementioned servlets are registered in the [Jetty](https://www.eclipse.org/jetty/) server.

-Read more about bootstrapping the backend application in [Udash Guide](http://guide.udash.io/#/bootstrapping/backend).
+Read more about bootstrapping the backend application in the [Udash Guide](http://guide.udash.io/#/bootstrapping/backend).

 ## CSS

-As mentioned in the `shared` module's README, the styles definitions are not compiled into JavaScript code.
+As mentioned in the `shared` module's README, the style definitions are not compiled into JavaScript code.
-You have to render it with the JVM code and serve as static file - it makes the client's JavaScript source much smaller and faster.
+You should render them on the JVM side and serve as a static file - it makes the client's JavaScript source much smaller and faster.

 The class `CssRenderer` is started from the `compileCss` SBT task.
-You don't have to restart application server to refresh them, just run `sbt compileCss` (or `compileStatics` which depends on `compileCss`) and refresh the page in the browser.
+You don't have to restart the application server to refresh them, just run `sbt compileCss` (or `compileStatics` which depends on `compileCss`) and refresh the page in the browser.

-Read more about Udash CSS in [Udash Guide](http://guide.udash.io/#/frontend/templates).
+Read more about Udash CSS in the [Udash Guide](http://guide.udash.io/#/frontend/templates).

 ## What's next?

-Now you are familiar with the `backend` module.
+You are now familiar with the `backend` module.
 It's time to take a look at the client application in the `frontend` module.